Contrastive Perplexity for Controlled Generation: An Application in Detoxifying Large Language Models: Results

 \subsection{Detoxification Instruction-Tuned LLMs}

-To assess the impact of instruction tuning on CP, we fine-tuned the instruction-tuned version of \emph{Mistral-7b-Instruct} with CP and compared the performance.
-As can be seen in Tab.~\ref{tab:instruct_non_instruct}, CP works also on instruction-finetuned models, with toxicity significantly reduced by $(-20.2\%)$.
-We also assessed the general utility preservation of the instruction fine-tuned model on several benchmarks such as commonsense reasoning and reading comprehension - see Tab.~\ref{tab:commonsense_readingcomprehension}.
-Similar to the non-instruction tuned models, the benchmark results drops are only minor, yet slightly higher than the non-instruction-tuned model.
+To assess the impact of instruction tuning on CP, we fine-tune the instruction-tuned version of \emph{Mistral-7b-Instruct} with contrastive perplexity and compare the performance.
+As seen in Tab.~\ref{tab:instruct_non_instruct}, CP also works on instruction-finetuned models, with toxicity significantly reduced by $(-24.1~pp)$.
+Compared to the non-instruction-tuned model in combination with CP, toxicity is even lower $(-1.5~pp)$.
+Next, we assess the general utility preservation on several benchmarks, such as commonsense reasoning and reading comprehension - see Tab.~\ref{tab:commonsense_readingcomprehension}.
+Similar to the non-instruction tuned models, the benchmark results drops are minor, yet slightly higher than the non-instruction-tuned model.